Mattc33/Necronomicon/Necronomicon.md

 ### Can Minions Crit?

 Most minions will have a base crit chance of 5% with a 130% crit multiplier.
 Certain monsters raised with raise spectre may have more then the base.
+Other minion types may range from 5-7% base crit chance.

 ---